KhronosGroup/KTX-Software/README.md

 See [LICENSING](LICENSING.md) for information about licensing.

+See [BUILDING](BUILDING.md) for information about building the code.

+**IMPORTANT:** you **must** install the [Git LFS](https://github.com/github/git-lfs/releases/) command line extension in order to clone this repository.
+You need at least version 0.5.1.

-**If you need help with KTX please use the [KTX forum](https://www.khronos.org/message_boards/forumdisplay.php/103-KTX-file-format-for-OpenGL-OpenGL-ES-and-WebGL-textures).**
+**If you need help with KTX please use the [KTX forum](http://www.khronos.org/message_boards/forumdisplay.php/102-KTX-file-format-for-OpenGL-OpenGL-ES-and-WebGL-textures).**